mascarenhas/cosmo/doc/cosmo.md

 <a name="Overview"></a>Installation
 =================================================

-The current version of Cosmo is 8.04.04.
-This is a maintenance release for compatibility with LPEG 0.8.1.
+The current version of Cosmo is 8.04.14.
+This version corrects scoping in the presence of __index metamethods, and tolerates missing subtemplates.

 Cosmo is installed as a rock.
 To install the most recent release do `luarocks install cosmo`.
 The Cosmo rock is in the standard